-Penta Security Systems Inc. closes security gap in blockchain industry with CryptoXchange, a security solution for token exchanges.
+Penta Security Systems Inc. closes the security gap in the blockchain industry with CryptoXchange, a security solution for token exchanges.

 Cryptocurrency exchanges are highly vulnerable.

 Coinrail, Korea’s 7th largest domestic exchange by transaction volume, suffered losses amounting to an estimated 40 billion won in a hacking incident that took place just last month on June 11.
 Thereafter, similar attacks have continued to plague the industry, even halting operations at some of the nation’s largest exchanges.

 Cryptocurrency exchanges operate in a legal grey area in Korea as the newly established Financial Innovation Bureau rushes to come up with policy initiatives to regulate and nurture the burgeoning fintech industry, especially in the areas of cryptocurrency and blockchain technologies.

 While crypto exchanges may presently be largely unregulated, the existing Act on Promotion of Information and Communications Network Utilization and Information Protection (“IT Network Act”), has provisions that require companies operating at similar scales to perform their due diligence in ensuring adequate security is in place.

 Under the Act, Information Security Management System (ISMS) certification is necessary for companies with annual revenues exceeding 150 billion Korean Won, or telecommunication services that either exceed 10 billion Korean Won in sales or have maintained more than 1 million average daily users over at least 3 months.